-Do not pour flea dip solutions onto driveways or into the street.
-Liquids on hard surfaces will likely enter the storm drainage system and flow to a nearby creek.
-Flea dips usually contain an insecticide that can harm aquatic life.
+Do not pour flea dip solutions onto driveways or into the street where they can enter the storm drain and flow to nearby creeks; flea dip insecticides harm aquatic life.

 If you are applying an insecticide to your lawn for flea control, avoid rainfall runoff.
 Rain can wash the insecticide off your lawn into the storm drainage system which flows directly to local creeks.